* German Ifo index higher than forecast

 * Fed’s George, Lockhart say December taper on the agenda

-NEW YORK, Nov 22 (Reuters) - The euro climbed to a four-year peak against the yen and rose for a second straight day versus the dollar on Friday after much-stronger-than-expected German business sentiment pointed to a continued rebound in Europe’s largest economy.
+NEW YORK, Nov 22 (Reuters) - The euro rose to a four-year peak against the yen and gained for a second straight day against the dollar on Friday as unexpectedly robust German business sentiment data raised the appeal of the euro zone common currency.

 Comments from Federal Reserve officials saying a reduction in stimulus would be discussed at next month’s monetary policy meeting failed to boost the dollar.
-Analysts said the market has already priced in Fed tapering talk in December, limiting its impact on the greenback.
+Analysts said the market has already priced in talk of Fed tapering asset purchases in December, limiting its impact on the greenback.

-Germany’s closely watched Ifo survey of business sentiment rose far more than forecast in November, reaching its highest level since April 2012.
-That added to positive sentiment about German growth, the engine of the euro zone economy.
+Germany’s Ifo survey of business sentiment rose far more than forecast in November, reaching its highest since April 2012.
+That added to positive sentiment about growth in Germany, the engine of the euro zone economy.